Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 |Deferred income taxes|

 Valuation of deferred taxes occurs in line with the tax rates that are actually expected in meeting future tax liability or in the realisation of future receivables (liability method).
-The tax rate is 12% for companies exclusively based in the canton of Lucerne; it is 15% for HOCHDORF Swiss Nutrition Ltd, with its production in the Thurgau canton.
-25% was applied to the subsidiary in Welschenrohr; 25% was also applied to the subsidiaries in Germany and Uruguay.
+The tax rate is 12.3% for companies exclusively based in the canton of Lucerne; it is 13.26% for HOCHDORF Swiss Nutrition Ltd with its production in the Thurgau canton.
+15% was applied to the subsidiary in Welschenrohr; 25% was also applied to the subsidiaries in Germany and Uruguay.
 Due to the announced sales of Uckermärker Milch GmbH, Zifru Trockenprodukte GmbH and Snapz Foods AG, an impairment loss was recognised on the assets of these companies as a result of the expected low sales price, whereby the deferred tax provisions for both Uckermärker and Zifru were completely reversed.

 24. Earnings per share